mattjaybe/sd-wildcards/README.md

 ## Installation

-Install the Dynamic Prompts extension if you don't have it already, then clone this repo to this folder:
+Install the Dynamic Prompts extension if you don't have it already, then clone this repo to this folder (scroll down to learn how to clone this repo):

 *\stable-diffusion-webui\extensions\sd-dynamic-prompts*